 The outdoor unit of a heat pump sits in the salt air 365 days a year.
 Standard aluminum coil fins, steel cabinets, and basic electrical connections corrode rapidly in Galveston's environment.
 Inland, a heat pump might last 15 to 20 years.
 On the island, a standard-component install can show significant corrosion damage in five to seven years.

 Every heat pump installation from Coastal Eco uses corrosion-resistant components: coated condenser coils, marine-grade electrical terminals, sealed disconnect boxes, and weather-rated refrigerant line sets.
 These upgrades add to the upfront cost but save thousands in premature repairs and early replacement.
-We provide free estimates that clearly show standard vs. coastal-rated component pricing so you can make an informed decision.
+We provide estimates that clearly show standard vs. coastal-rated component pricing so you can make an informed decision.

 Heat Pump Repair and Maintenance